DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/draft/google.md

 - explain adworks

 - task: programmatically detect changes in google's behavior.
 Once you have a script that is able to use Google.com to search for results, you need to capture the responses (namely title and links) into an json file, and then compare it
+- mention Alphabet
+- explain how Google Links works (how they capture the link that you clicked)
+- How Google Analytics works (gs.js)